SolarLightTF2/SolarLightHUD/README.md

 Significant update!
 This update focuses on the in-game HUD, with menus being secondary.

 Not everything has been tested extensively.
 Please give feedback if you find any bugs!
-Our Discord is the best way to submit bugs:
+Our Discord is the best way to submit bugs.

 Important changes: